cytosom-package/CytoSOM/README.md

 ```R
 CytoSOM::PlotStarsMSTRm(CytoTree$fSOMTree,CytoTree$metaCl,"Title Name",0)
 ```
-If the smallest clusters make the image diffcult to interpret, you can plot the tree by removing the smallest clusters (eg remove the 3 smallest clusters)
+If the smallest clusters make the image diffcult to interpret, you can plot the tree by removing the smallest clusters (eg remove the 3 smallest clusters):
 ```R
 CytoSOM::PlotStarsMSTRm(CytoTree$fSOMTree,CytoTree$metaCl,"Title Name",3)
 ```
 If the tree looks satisfactory, you can move on to the next step.
 Otherwise, try to rebuild the tree with different parameters (ie size of the cluster grid and/or number of meta-clusters)

-6. Rename the meta-clusters, switching from a meta-cluster number to an explicit phenotype, by defining the set of markers to consider (eg `c("CD4","CD8","CD11b","FOXP3","CD19")`)
+6. Rename the meta-clusters, switching from a meta-cluster number to an explicit phenotype, by defining the set of markers to consider (eg `c("CD4","CD8","CD11b","FOXP3","CD19")`):
 ```R
 CytoTree <- CytoSOM::TreeMetaRenaming(CytoTree,c("CD4","CD8","CD11b","FOXP3", "CD19"),"shortRobustName")
 ```